This post may contain affiliate links, please see our privacy policy + disclosures for details.

 - Once the sandwich half is done, remove it from the oil with the second clean set of tongs and place it on the wire cooling rack.
 Repeat the process with the second half of the sandwich and the remaining sandwich halves.

 - Cut each sandwich half in half again on the diagonal.
-Arrange four quarters per plate and dust generously with Confectioners' sugar.
+Arrange four quarters per plate and dust generously with confectioners' sugar.
 Serve with a side of red raspberry jam or a small dish of real maple syrup.

 Notes